 You support means the world to charitable organizations like ours that do what we can on behalf of animals in need, whether through direct care, advocacy, or education.
 It is our lifeline.
 Support the non-profit animal care organization of your choice.
 If you would like to support ours, click here.
 We would be so very grateful!

 I've always wanted a pet monkey.
 Do they make good pets?

 Absolutely not.
 At some point in our lives, we've probably all thought that it would be fun to have a pet monkey.
 And then there's reality.
-Monkeys and apes are not meant to be pets.
+Monkeys, apes, and prosimians are not meant to be pets.
 They are intelligent, autonomous, thinking, feeling beings that do not belong in cages and strongly resist captivity.

 When pet-owners acquire baby primates, they have the best intention of treating them as family members.
 However, our homes are ill-equipped to handle maturing primates.
-Their natural curiosity and intelligence turn to mischief and destruction if not positively channeled.
+Their natural curiosity and intelligence turn to mischief and destruction if not appropriately channeled, and that channel can only be found in their natural environments.
 As they mature, caring for them in human surroundings becomes a challenge at best, and a potential danger for all concerned.

 It is common for captive primates to have never seen others of their own kind, a phenomenon referred to as "species isolation".
 Here’s what happens: without the company of their own species, and without appropriate activities, exercise and nutrition, they become depressed, and suffer ill health.
 Isolation, confinement and boredom can lead to self-mutilation.